 Meligethes matronalis

-I've caught this at home before but these were the first I've actually found on their foodplant (Dame's-violet Hesperis matronalis) which helped up my confidence that the ID was correct.
-I have previously swept Meligethes aeneus off Dame's-violet so don't assume it's matronalis because it's on matronalis.
+These were found on their foodplant (Dame's-violet Hesperis matronalis) which helped up my confidence that the ID was correct.
+Having said that, I have previously swept Meligethes aeneus off Dame's-violet so you can't assume it's matronalis just because it's on matronalis.

 male Meligethes matronalis showing its fore tibia, clypeus, pronotum and aedeagus (tegmen and median lobe), Wendling Beck Environment Project (Norfolk, UK), 26th May 2023